mozilla-services/autopush/docs/http.rst

    :{UAID}: The Push User Agent Registration ID

-Push assigns each remote recipient a unique identifier.
-This value is assigned during **Registration**
+Push assigns each remote recipient a unique identifier. {UAID}s are UUIDs in lower case, dashed format. (e.g. '01234567-abcd-abcd-abcd-012345678abc') This value is assigned during **Registration**

    :{CHID}: The :term:`Channel` Subscription ID

 Push assigns a unique identifier for each subscription for a given {UAID}.
+Like {UAID}s, {CHID}s are UUIDs in lower case, dashed format.
 This value is assigned during **Channel Subscription**

    :{message-id}: The unique Message ID